...

 Botulinum Toxin History

-Botulinum toxin – commonly known today by the trade name Botox – was categorized simply as a dangerous toxin before scientists began to discover its potential benefits.
+Botulinum toxin – commonly known today by the trade name Botox – was categorised simply as a dangerous toxin before scientists began to discover its potential benefits.
 Though it may seem incredible, Botox has evolved from being a lethal, dangerous poison into one of the most popular beauty treatments available today.

 The history of Botox dates back to the 19th century when Justinus Kerner, a physician, began to understand the potential therapeutic uses of botulinum toxin – or “sausage poison” as it was nicknamed, due to the toxin being found in improperly handled and stored meat products.
 It wasn’t until much later, however, that the discovery was made that Botox, as the diluted form of the toxin came to be named, could be injected into the skin in small doses in order to block the release of a chemical called acetylcholine which causes muscle contractions.
 It was found that injecting Botox could paralyze or weaken the facial muscles that are responsible for the formation of wrinkles.